Sex-selective abortion: By country

 China's government has increasingly recognized its role in a reduction of the national sex ratio.
-As a result, since 2005, it has sponsored a “boys and girls are equal campaign.”
-For example, in 2000, the Chinese government began the “Care for Girls” Initiative.
-Furthermore, several levels of government have been modified to protect the “political, economic, cultural, and social” rights of women.
+As a result, since 2005, it has sponsored a "boys and girls are equal campaign."
+For example, in 2000, the Chinese government began the "Care for Girls" Initiative.
+Furthermore, several levels of government have been modified to protect the "political, economic, cultural, and social" rights of women.
 Finally, the Chinese government has enacted policies and interventions to help reduce the sex ratio at birth.
 In 2005, sex-selective abortion was made illegal in China.
 This came in response to the ever-increasing sex ratio and a desire to try to detract from it and reach a more normal ratio.
-The sex ratio among firstborn children in urban areas from 2000 to 2005 didn't rise at all, so there is hope that this movement is taking hold across the nation.
+The sex ratio among firstborn children in urban areas from 2000 to 2005 did not rise at all, so there is hope that this movement is taking hold across the nation.

 UNICEF and UNFPA have partnered with the Chinese government and grassroots-level women's groups such as All China Women's Federation to promote gender equality in policy and practice, as well engage various social campaigns to help lower birth sex ratio and to reduce excess female child mortality rates.